-This issue of Scope, subtitled Kaupapa Kai Tahu 2, is on the one hand a showcase of Kai Tahu and other Iwi research at Otago Polytechnic and, on the other hand, an outcome of a growing relationship between the Dunedin School of Art at Otago Polytechnic and Kai Tahu and other Iwi staff and students in the School and wider afield in the larger institution.
+This issue of Scope, subtitled Kaupapa Kai Tahu 2, is a showcase of Kai Tahu and other Iwi research at Otago Polytechnic and the outcome of a growing relationship between the Otago Polytechnic and Kai Tahu and other Iwi staff and students in the School and wider afield in the larger institution.

 Visual Archaeologies of Photography